LibrariesHacked/library-carpentry/introduction-to-data/group-exercise-jargon-busting.md

 ### Part A: 20 minutes

 Taking the following set of terms and ideas, work together to explain what each one means (note: use both each other and the internet as a resource!).
-Try to only spend 2 mins on each and don't worry about covering them all.
+Try to only spend 2 mins (max) on each and don't worry about covering them all.
 Make a note of those your group resolves and those you are still struggling with.

 Use flipchart paper to write down each term, with thoughts on the definition around each one.